Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Numerical experiments

-From Figure \ref{fig:wealth_ratio}, we observe that, on average, the neural network strategy consistently outperforms the benchmark in terms of the wealth ratio $W(t)/\hat{W}(t)$.
-The mean and median wealth ratio increases smoothly and consistently over time.
-In terms of tail performance (20th percentile), the neural network strategy initially trails behind the benchmark, but eventually recovers over time, and ends up with 10\% greater wealth at the terminal time.
-This shows that the neural network strategy manages tail risk well.
+The analysis of Figure \ref{fig:wealth_ratio} reveals that the neural network strategy (the strategy following the training LFNN model) consistently outperforms the benchmark strategy in terms of the wealth ratio $W(t)/\hat{W}(t)$.
+Over time, both the mean and median wealth ratios demonstrate a smooth and consistent increase.
+Regarding tail performance (20th percentile), the neural network strategy initially falls behind the benchmark but gradually recovers and ultimately achieves 10\% greater wealth at the terminal time.
+This observation indicates that the neural network strategy effectively manages tail risk.

-Another metric that might be of great interest to managers is the distribution of the terminal wealth ratio $\frac{W(T)}{\hat{W}(T)}$.
-This metric is concerned with the relative performance of the strategy at the end of the investment period.
-We can see from Figure \ref{fig:cdf_wt_ratio} that there is a more than 90\% chance that the neural network strategy outperforms the benchmark strategy in terms of terminal wealth.
-This is a surprisingly good result, considering that the terminal wealth ratio is not directly targeted in the objective function (\ref{prob:CS_disc_opt}).
+An additional metric that holds significant interest for managers is the distribution of the terminal wealth ratio $\frac{W(T)}{\hat{W}(T)}$.
+This metric examines the relative performance of the strategies at the end of the investment period.
+Figure \ref{fig:cdf_wt_ratio} illustrates that there is a greater than 90\% chance that the neural network strategy outperforms the benchmark strategy in terms of terminal wealth.
+This outcome is particularly noteworthy as the objective function (\ref{prob:CS_disc_opt}) does not directly target the terminal wealth ratio.

-Since there are constant cash injections in the portfolios, it may be suitable to use the internal rate of return (IRR) to measure the annualized performance of the portfolio.
-As we can see from Figure \ref{fig:cdf_irr}, the neural network strategy has a more than 90\% chance of producing a higher IRR.
-The median IRR of the neural network strategy is slightly more than 2\% higher than the median IRR of the benchmark strategy, which is in line with the choice of the target outperformance rate $\beta=0.02$.
-This indicates that the neural network model achieves the desired target performance in most of the outcomes.
+Given the constant cash injections in the portfolios, it is appropriate to employ the internal rate of return (IRR) as a measure of the portfolio's annualized performance.
+Figure \ref{fig:cdf_irr} demonstrates that the neural network strategy has a more than 90\% chance of producing a higher IRR.
+Furthermore, the median IRR of the neural network strategy exceeds that of the benchmark strategy by slightly over 2\%, aligning with the chosen target outperformance rate of $\beta=0.02$.
+This indicates that the neural network model consistently achieves the desired target performance across most outcomes.

-We remark that the neural network has a worse extreme left tail compared to the benchmark strategy.
-As listed in Table \ref{tb:main_results}, the 5th percentile of the terminal wealth of the neural network strategy is lower than that of the benchmark strategy.
-Indeed, as we will see shortly, the neural network strategy takes more risk than the benchmark strategy, as it allocates a higher fraction of wealth to the equal-weighted stock index, the riskier asset, than the benchmark portfolio.
-Therefore, in a persistent bear market in which the stocks perform badly, the neural network strategy suffers more than the benchmark strategy.
-However, such scenarios happen with a low probability.
-As shown in Figure \ref{fig:cdf_wt_ratio}, the neural network strategy outperforms the benchmark in terms of terminal value with an extremely high probability of over 90\%.

-At this point, readers may wonder how the neural network strategy performs asset allocation to achieve such good results.
-Below we present the allocation strategies for the neural network strategy.